AdobeDocs/experience-manager-release-information.en/help/documentation-updates.md

 ---
-title: "AEM Documentation: Recent Documentation Updates"
+title: AEM recent documentation updates
-description: AEM Documentation, what’s new and changed | Adobe Experience Manager
+description: What is new, updated, or changed in AEM documentation
 contentOwner: trushton
 ---